mcinglis/c-style/readme.md

 Consistency helps your readers understand what's happening.
 Using different names for the same values in functions is suspicious, and forces them to check that nothing weird is happening.

 Also, don't use parameter names like `self` or `this` for object-oriented functions because it doesn't make sense.
-C only has functions, so name the parameters what they are.
+C doesn't have methods, so name the parameters what they are.
 I consider C's separation of data and functionality one of its best features.
 Haskell, at the forefront of language design, makes the same choice.
 Try to embrace and appreciate what C offers, rather than grafting other paradigms onto it.